sassoftware/sas-studio-custom-steps/CAS - Load to CAS/README.md

 ### Good to know
 - When converting a character field to a variable character field, the length stays the same, i.e. CHAR(X) => VARCHAR(X)
 - The custom step uses the CASUSER caslib in case there's the need for appending to a existing CAS table and performing a CHAR to VARCHAR conversion.
-- When trying to convert columns for a non SAS dataset table, the conversion is canceled but the table is loaded into CAS.
+- When trying to convert columns for a non SAS dataset/table, the conversion is canceled but the table is loaded into CAS.

 ## SAS Viya version support